 Some people find their engagement period a bit surreal—like it’s a waiting room for getting married.
 “I think that an engagement is a rehearsal to the big event (marriage) and an important step in making a more solid commitment to each other,” Michael says.
 There’s so much focus on this big event that is going to happen, but make sure that you enjoy the here and now.

 It Can Be Downright Joyous

 Finally, there’s the fact that it can just be one of the happiest times of your life.
-One of the best parts about being engaged is that it can be the ultimately honeymoon period.
+One of the best parts about being engaged is that it can be the ultimate honeymoon phase.
 Even though it’s, you know, well before the actual honeymoon.
-You’ve got this amazing bubble where you’ve made a huge commitment to each other and our on cloud nine.
-If the wedding planning stress start to settle in, make sure you hold onto that joy.
+You’ve got this amazing bubble where you’ve made a huge commitment to each other and you're on cloud nine.
+If the wedding planning stress starts to settle in, make sure you hold onto that joy.
 Remember that an engagement is just between you and your partner.
-Focus on yourselves as couple and don’t sweat the small stuff.
+Focus on yourselves as a couple and don’t sweat the small stuff.

 Getting engaged is a huge decision—so it’s no surprise that there’s a definite change in your relationship once you agree to tie the knot.
 You’ll feel a difference in your relationship, but also between your relationship and the rest of the world.
 The great part is that most of the changes are positive ones, ones that make you feel more intimate and connected.
-As for the other changes, like your great Aunt Nancy’s sudden urge to tell you when you should be married and ask you invasive question about plan for uterus, well, you can just ignore those.
-Engagement may be a big change, but it’s still all about you and your partner.
+As for the other changes, like your great Aunt Nancy’s sudden urge to tell you when you should be married and ask you an invasive question, well, you can just ignore those.
+An engagement may be a big change, but it’s still all about you and your partner.